The Greek Word Meraki – To Do Something With Love, Passion and a Lot of Soul

 Other ancient languages did exist before Greek, for example; Babylonian and Sumerian but Greek is the only ancient language, barring two Chinese dialects that persisted, the only ancient language to remain alive today.

-You can understand, then, why some Greek words are said to be untranslatable.
-Meraki is one of those words, said to be untranslatable, but is it?
+You can understand then why some Greek words are said to be untranslatable.

-Maria Callas, Greek opera singer – she put her heart and soul into her work, she sang with meraki!
+Maria Callas - Famous Greek opera singer - She put her heart and soul into her work - She sang with meraki!

-No matter how difficult a task, it is done with all your effort, with enthusiasm, with eagerness, with complete love; it is done with all your heart, a labour of love, so to speak.
+No matter how difficult a task, when done with all your effort, with enthusiasm, with eagerness, with complete love, with all your heart, then the Greeks will say it is done with meraki; a labour of love, so to speak.

 Meraki is to put your soul into something, to put a little bit of yourself into it, be it singing, dancing, or painting.